 I've worked with several different content management systems, including Sitecore, joomla and others I've forgotten the names of.

 While I can code basic HTML and used it to create my first few websites, and I had a joomla website for several years, I prefer WordPress.
-In addition to this one, here are three I’ve done for others:
+In addition to this one, here are WordPress sites I’ve done for others: